iostapyshyn/nn/README.md

 ## Usage
 The project is intended to be used as a library.
-However, there is a demo program `digits.c` included, which uses the [MNIST database](http://yann.lecun.com/exdb/mnist/) to train itself and classify images of handwritten digits.
+However, there is a demo program `examples/digits.c` included, which uses the [MNIST database](http://yann.lecun.com/exdb/mnist/) to train itself and classify images of handwritten digits.